 - no rail, river or large road crossings between the site and the point of grid connection

 - no landscape designations such as AONB, SSSIs, battlefields and National Parks

 - secluded location, ideally not overlooked by dwellings or public access

 - relatively flat land with good underlying structural ground conditions.

 Given most sites will have limitations, it is important that farmers commission an independent assessment of their sites before committing to grid and planning application costs or professional fees.
 You must ensure you aren’t wasting your money on unviable sites.

-Roadnight Taylor offers Stop/Go feasibility studies from as little as £250.
+Roadnight Taylor offers Stop/Go feasibility studies from as little as £350 plus VAT.
 We look at the local planning and grid factors, and work closely with the engineers at the Network Operators to establish whether there is likely to be a cost-effective grid connection, at what scale and for which technology.
 Battery storage may not be suitable for your local grid, whereas gas gensets or solar technologies could be.

-If there is isn’t any possibility of a battery or power generation scheme on your site, you have invested very little.
+If there isn’t any possibility of a battery or power generation scheme on your site, you have invested very little.
 If there is potential and you are ahead of your neighbours, you could have much to gain.